dreger/audaciousfox.net/content/linked/cloudflare-dns.md

 "Whenever you click on a link, send an email, open a mobile app, often one of the first things that has to happen is your device needs to look up the address of a domain."
 That's Matthew Prince, CEO and co-founder of Cloudflare, in his company's blog post [announcing their new public DNS service](https://blog.cloudflare.com/announcing-1111/), `1.1.1.1`.

 **What is this?** `1.1.1.1` is a DNS service.
-A DNS service lets you enter word-based domain names (like `audaciousfox.net`) instead of the obscure and changing IP addresses of the Audacious Fox servers.
-Technically, you could type in either to arrive at AF, but the domain name is far easier to remember
+A DNS service lets you visit websites by entering word-based domain names like `audaciousfox.net` instead of an obscure (and changing) IP address.
+Technically, you can get to a site by typing in the domain or IP address, but the domain name is far easier to remember

 **Why does it matter?**